Azure/enterprise-azureai/README.md

 One of the key points of `azd` templates is that we can implement best practices together with our solution when it comes to security, network isolation, monitoring, etc. Users are free to define their own best practices for their dev teams & organization, so all deployments are followed by the same standards.

-The best practices we've followed for this architecture are: [Azure Integration Service Landingzone Accelerator](https://github.com/Azure/Integration-Services-Landing-Zone-Accelerator/tree/main) and for Azure OpenAI we've used the blog post [Azure OpenAI Landing Zone reference architecture](https://techcommunity.microsoft.com/t5/azure-architecture-blog/azure-openai-landing-zone-reference-architecture/ba-p/3882102).
+The best practices we've followed for this architecture are: [Azure Integration Service Landingzone Accelerator](https://github.com/Azure/Integration-Services-Landing-Zone-Accelerator) and for Azure OpenAI we've used the blog post [Azure OpenAI Landing Zone reference architecture](https://techcommunity.microsoft.com/t5/azure-architecture-blog/azure-openai-landing-zone-reference-architecture/ba-p/3882102).
 For the chargeback proxy we've used the setup from the [Azure Container Apps Landingzone Accelerator](https://github.com/Azure/aca-landing-zone-accelerator).

 When it comes to security, there are recommendations mentioned for securing your Azure API Management instance in the Azure Integration Service Landingzone Accelerator.
 For example, with the use of Front Door or Application Gateway, proving Layer 7 protection and WAF capabilities, and by implementing OAuth authentication on the API Management instance.
 How to implement OAuth authentication on the API Management instance is described in another repository: [OAuth flow with Azure AD and Azure API Management.](https://github.com/pascalvanderheiden/ais-apim-oauth-flow).
 Because it really depends on the use case, we didn't implement Front Door or Application Gateway in this repository.
 But you can easily add it to the Bicep files if you want to, see [this](https://github.com/pascalvanderheiden/ais-sync-pattern-la-std-vnet) repository for as an example.

-I'm also using [Azure Monitor Private Link Scope](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/private-link-security#configure-access-to-your-resources).
-This allows me to define the boundaries of my monitoring network, and only allow traffic from within that network to my Log Analytics workspace.
+We're also using [Azure Monitor Private Link Scope](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/private-link-security#configure-access-to-your-resources).
+This allows us to define the boundaries of my monitoring network, and only allow traffic from within that network to my Log Analytics workspace.
 This is a great way to secure your monitoring network.

 The following assets have been provided: